 Servers can definitely benefit from 64 bits, but what about normal users?
 Beyond the RAM solution, it is not clear that a 64-bit chip offers "normal users" any real, tangible benefits at the moment.
 They can process data (very complex data features lots of real numbers) faster.
 People doing video editing and people doing photographic editing on very large images benefit from this kind of computing power.
 High-end games will also benefit, once they are re-coded to take advantage of 64-bit features.
 But the average user who is reading e-mail, browsing the Web and editing Word documents is not really using the processor in that way.

-For more information on microprocessors and related topics, check out the links on the next page.
+For more information on microprocessors and related topics, check out the links below.